Corroborator-Net/Corroborator-Reporter/README.md

 # Corroborator-iOS

 Front-end image recording and fingerprinting app for forensic evidence verification.

 Images taken on this app are "hashed" to create a Content Identified (CID), or a digital fingerprint of the image and metadata.
-If a **pixel** is changed in the image, or **any** metadata (location, time) changed, the CID producted from the edited image will differ from the original.
-The CID of the original image is uploaded to InterPlanetary File Storage (IPFS - a distributed, decentralized storage protocol), and published to the Ethereum Rinkeby network, an immutable, decentralized blockchain.
+If a **pixel** is changed in the image, or **any** metadata (location, time, etc.) changed, the CID producted from the edited image will differ from the original.
+The image is uploaded to the InterPlanetary File Storage (IPFS - a distributed, decentralized storage protocol), and CID published to the Ethereum Rinkeby network, an immutable, decentralized blockchain.

 <img src="https://github.com/Corroborator-Net/Corroborator-iOS/blob/master/IMG_0247.png" width="200"> <img src="https://github.com/Corroborator-Net/Corroborator-iOS/blob/master/IMG_0251.png" width="200">